padus/shelly/garage_door_opener/readme.md

 - Allterco Shelly Switch
 - 12V Power Adapter
 - Normally Open (NO) Reed Switch
-- 2 Solid Conductor Bell Wire
+- Solid 2-Conductor Bell Wire

 ### Installation Instructions

-This Hubitat integration is based on ["The Hook Up" video tutorial](https://www.youtube.com/watch?v=WEZUxXNiERQ).
+This Hubitat integration is based on ["The Hook Up" video tutorial](https://www.youtube.com/watch?v=WEZUxXNiERQ).<br>
 However I reversed the Reed switch logic and location so that when the magnet comes in proximity of the switch, the garage door is 100% closed and not 100% open.

 #### Shelly Switch: